iPhone protection

 2. Clean the screen and top sensor area with a microfiber cloth.

-3. If the issue started with the protector, remove the protector and retry before changing iOS settings.
+3. If the issue started with the protector, remove it and retry before changing iOS settings.

 4. If touch still misses taps or swipes with the protector off, run the touch screen test and save the result.